Autism Speaks Global Autism Public Health Initiative seeks to partner with communities worldwide to increase awareness and access to autism services

 This work dovetails with Autism Speaks’ international priorities of increasing global awareness, services and research collaboration.
 In particular, GAPH supports the creation of self-sustaining public health programs and research networks.
 It recognizes that differences in resources, infrastructure, culture and priorities demand customized action plans.
 It helps meet these challenges by engaging governments, grass-roots organizations and local families as partners in developing action plans for their communities, nations and world regions.

-Currently GAPH has active partnerships, programs or exploratory activities in 42 nations.
+Currently GAPH has active partnerships, programs or exploratory activities in more than 70 nations.

 The knowledge gained from these partnerships has great potential for improving the future for all who struggle with autism spectrum disorder (ASD) – in North America as well as abroad.
 Many lessons can be learned from creative approaches to delivering screening and services in underserved nations.
 Indeed, the need for greater awareness and access to high-quality services remains a major priority for helping families in underserved communities in the United States.
 One of GAPH’s first research grants